decentraland/decentraland-auth/README.md

 - `auth.logout()`: It returns a promise that resolves once the user is logged out.
 After using this, the next time the `login()` method is called it will prompt the user with the login flow.

-- `auth.getUserToken()`: It returns a promise that resolves to the `userToken`.
-This token is the one used to generate the `accessToken`(s).

 - `auth.createRequest(url, options?)`: It returns a promise that resolves to a `Request` object that can be used with `fetch`.
 It takes a URL and the same options as `fetch`.

-- `auth.getHeaders(url, options?)`: It returns a promise that resolves to an object containing the mandatory headers to be used in a signed request.
+- `auth.createHeaders(url, options?)`: It returns a promise that resolves to an object containing the mandatory headers to be used in a signed request.
 It takes a URL and the same options as `fetch`.

+- `auth.getUserToken()`: It returns a promise that resolves to the `userToken`.
+This token is the one used to generate the `accessToken`(s).

-- `auth.getUserKey()`: Returns the instance of the ephemeral key.
+- `auth.getEphemeralKey()`: Returns the instance of the ephemeral key.

 - `auth.dispose()`: It removes all the bindings on this instance.
 It does NOT perform a logout.